Teaching English as a Foreign Language (TEFL)

 The Introductory Certificate Program runs for 30 hours, plus practicum, the hours of which will be decided in consultation with the participants’ needs.
 The Program's meeting times are morning hours, over two weeks.

 - Educational Technology

 - Teaching Practicum

 The Advanced Certificate Program runs for 50 hours.
-Meeting times are morning hours, Thursday to Sunday, over three weeks and a separate week for the Teaching Practicum in consultation with the participants.
+Meeting times are morning hours, over three weeks and a separate week for the Teaching Practicum in consultation with the participants.

 Limited on-campus accommodation may be available for program participants from outside Thessaloniki.
 Alternatively, ACT may assist with reservations at a conveniently located local hotel or room.

 Dr. Emily Bakola, BA, MA, PhD English, Cultural Studies

 Her teaching career began at Stony Brook University in New York, where she also completed her Ph.D. in Comparative Literary and Cultural Studies with an emphasis on film theory and visual culture.
 While at Stony Brook, she taught a variety of courses ranging from Comparative Literature, Academic Writing, Film Theory as well as many interdisciplinary courses such as Image/Text/Culture.
 In 2008 she began teaching in the International Baccalaureate program at Anatolia College, while at the same time she collaborated with Aristotle University teaching courses in Visual Theory as well as a graduate seminar in Visual media.
 In 2014 she began teaching at ACT as an adjunct instructor.
 Her areas of expertise are Film Theory/History, Visual Culture, Postmodern Literature and Theater and Psychoanalysis.